Morning Routines of Successful Entrepreneurs

 Highly successful people are happier, less stressed, and more productive generally, in part because they place more value on their priorities over those of others.
 This comes in the form of claiming personal time that trumps outside messages, emails, and other distractions.

-There is a lot of value in other forms of media, but successful people engage in actual reading of books.
+There is a lot of value in other forms of media, but successful people engage in the actual reading of books.
 This is among the top habits of the most successful entrepreneurs in the world, and it helps you aggregate knowledge and experience that would otherwise be out of reach.

 Many successful entrepreneurs meditate regularly or every day.
 Whether it’s part of yoga or its own practice, breathing exercises, meditation, and other mindfulness practices help to clear the mind and prepare it to focus.
 It can feel like a tremendous challenge to slow down enough to meditate if you’re used to making it rain—but it’s worth your time and effort.